 When to Seek Professional Support

 Depression can certainly be difficult to live with, but the right treatment can help.
 It may be worth seeking professional support if your symptoms don’t improve or continue worsening.
 It is important to work with a therapist who specializes in depression treatment.
-You can look through an online therapist directory to start your search or use an online therapy platform.
+You can look through an online therapist directory to start your search or use an online therapy for depression platform.

 In My Experience